Joe Mauer: International career

 Mauer was selected as a catcher and first baseman for Team USA in the 2013 World Baseball Classic.

 Other work

 Mauer modeled for Perry Ellis in the 2004–05 off-season, and is featured in television commercials for Head & Shoulders, Pepsi, ESPN, Fox Sports Net, PlayStation 3, Gatorade and my29.

-Joe Mauer's family manufactured and sold a product called Joe Mauer's Quickswing.
+Mauer's family manufactured and sold a product called Joe Mauer's Quickswing.
 Invented by Mauer's father, the device allows kids to practice hitting on their own.

 Mauer's Quickswing Camp is held annually in the winter at a St. Paul area college.
 The camp teaches youth the basics of batting skills.
 Mauer taped an episode of Homecoming with Rick Reilly for ESPN on January 27, 2010, at Cretin-Derham Hall High School, his alma mater, in St. Paul, Minnesota.
 The episode aired on April 12, 2010.

 Mauer appeared in a TV commercial for Explore Minnesota, the state tourism agency, in March 2011.